 The picture below is the Mustang at El Mirage in September, 2006 (also before paint).
 We got two runs that day.
 I managed 155 or so on this run (the car is entering the timing trap here).
 I was off the gas as much as I was on it, trying to keep the car going straight.

-run, as I was approaching the traps, I decided to just keep
+The next run, as I was approaching the traps, I decided to

-my foot on the gas and hope for the best.
-I pulled the
+just keep my foot on the gas and hope for the best.
+I

-parachute release just as I crossed the line between the
+pulled the parachute release just as I crossed the line

-cones.
-At the same time, the rear end washed out to the
+between the cones.
+At the same time, the rear end washed

-right.
-I steered into the skid, got the rear end coming
+out to the right.
+I steered into the skid, got the rear end

-back to the left.
-Over-corrected, of course, so I had to
+coming back to the left.
+Over-corrected, of course, so I

-give it left steering to try to bring it back straight
+had to give it left steering to try to bring it back

-again ... when the chute blossomed!
-Jerked the rear of the
+straight again ... when the chute blossomed!
+Jerked the

-car completely around.
-A quick glimpse down the track where
+rear of the car completely around.
+A quick glimpse down the

-I had started and then I was in a huge cloud of dust.
-Threw
+track where I had started and then I was in a huge cloud of

-in the clutch, held the wheel straight, and waited.
+dust.
+Threw in the clutch, held the wheel straight, and

 Boy howdy, do you ever attract attention when you spin out at El Mirage!
 On the plus side, after the Tech guys heard my story they went out to inspect the track near the timing trap and decided that it was unsafe to run any more cars.

 Oh, yes.
 I did 163 this time.
 The record is 183 or so and is likely out of sight, especially now that I've retired the Mustang.
-However, my neighbors have re-vamped the Mustang and there is a chance we'll get her out to El Mirage this spring (2015).
+However, my neighbors have re-vamped the Mustang and there is a chance we'll get her out to El Mirage again some year.
 Be a good chance to tech the car and check things out.
-But we already know the car is ready -- she did 163 at the Texas Mile in October last year.
+But we already know the car is ready -- she did 167 at the Texas Mile in October, 2015.